Emma Watson’s dedication to feminism attacked by unfair journalist exposure

 The UN Ambassador for HeForShe and Harry Potter co-star has recently been slammed as a ‘hypocritical feminist’ due to her ‘revealing topless photoshoot’.

-The 26 year old actress posed for the Vanity Fair March issue wearing a mesh top and no bra which revealed parts of her chest, causing an upsurge of controversy regarding her ideologies and ethical ideals.
+The 26 year old actress posed for the Vanity Fair March issue wearing a mesh top and no bra, causing an upsurge of controversy regarding her ideologies and ethical ideals.
 Within hours of the Vanity Fair release of Watson images, negative articles and tweets were pouring out, labelling her as a phoney, fake, and hypocrite because, how can you preach for equality and have breasts right?

 The unfair criticism has brought one thing to the surface though.
 The fact that our appearances seem to count for more in this day and age, than our views do.
 And Watson’s case seems to highlight this perfectly.
 It is evident that the media cares more about way she chooses to present her body rather than her new successful role in Disney remake Beauty and the Beast.